kent-map/kent/18c/18c-shadwell-biography.md

 By 1710, Charles had become the supervisor of the excise in Kent.
 It is not certain how long he was in the county but a Charles Shadwell married Amy Power at Dover St James the Apostle on 20 August 1704, which was the church used by the army at this period.
 As French and Spanish prisoners from the War of the Spanish Succession were imprisoned at Dover castle, it is possible that Charles could have been stationed here with his regiment.
 It was during this time that he wrote his first play _The Fair Quaker of Deal_ which he dedicated to his friends of Kent.
 He jokes in the dedication that 'to incorporate You, by name into one Body, would require a College of Heralds to order the precedence' suggesting that he had more than one influential supporter.
 Lionel Cranfield Sackville (1688-1765), the son of his father’s patron, was the Governor of Dover Castle and Lord Warden of the Cinq Ports from 1708-12, and it was possibly his family connections which enabled Thomas to obtain his position in the excise.

 'The Fair Quaker of Deal' was performed at at Drury Lane Theatre, London in 1710.
 In Act 1 scene 1, Captain Worthy leaves his ship at anchor in The Downs having returned from a trip abroad.
-The Downs was the water between Deal and the Goodwins Sands which provided a natural anchorage for ships waiting for a good wind.
-There were sometimes 300- 400 ships lying at anchor and it was from here that [Sir Cloudsley Shovell](/17c/17c-shovell-biography) had sailed with a squadron in 1694 to bombard Dunkirk.
+The Downs was the water between Deal and the [Goodwins Sands](/dickens/david-copperfield-goodwin-sands/) which provided a natural anchorage for ships waiting for a good wind.
+There were sometimes 300- 400 ships lying at anchor and it was from here that Admiral [Sir Cloudsley Shovell](/17c/17c-shovell-biography) sailed with a squadron in 1694 to bombard Dunkirk.
+<br><br>
 Worthy cries:
 <br><br>
 'Thank Heaven, I have at last reach'd my native Land.
 Cockswain, take care the Water be sent on Board with Expedition, and bid the Purser hasten to Dover for fresh Provisions, and let the sick men be set on Shore for the next trip.'
 <br><br>
-'Wholesome water' would have been obtained from North Wall.[^ref p139-140 History of Deal] Fresh provisions from the victualling yard for the Royal Navy at the Maison Dieu in Dover, which had a “small cooperage, bakehouse and slaughterhouse, but no brewhouse”, beer being obtained from a Deal brewery.
+'Wholesome water' would have been obtained from North Wall.[^ref p139-140 History of Deal] Fresh provisions from the victualling yard for the Royal Navy at the Maison Dieu in Dover, which had a 'small cooperage, bakehouse and slaughterhouse, but no brewhouse', beer being obtained from a Deal brewery.
 The agent victualler was Thomas Coleby but due to a high level of pilfering at this period, a Clerk of the Cheque, Lancelot Whitehall, was also appointed to oversee provisions.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/6/62/Anonymous_-_The_Maison_Dieu%2C_Dover_-_B1977.14.1673_-_Yale_Center_for_British_Art.jpg" label="The Maison Dieu, Dover c.
 1826-66" attribution="Yale Center for British Art, CC0, via Wikimedia Commons">

 On landing, Worthy sees his friend Rovewell, a gentlemen of fortune and asks 'But how does all our Deal Angels?' to which Rovewell replies: